CadQuery/cadquery/doc/sketch.rst

         .extrude(.5)
     )

-Sketch API is available after the `sketch` call and original `workplane`.
+Sketch API is available after the :meth:`~cadquery.Workplane.sketch` call and original `workplane`.

 When multiple elements are selected before constructing the sketch, multiple sketches will be created.